2024 visit by Pope Francis to Indonesia: Departure to Papua New Guinea

 Pope Francis left Jakarta and flew to Port Moresby, Papua New Guinea.

 On the morning of Friday 6 September 2024, Pope Francis departed for Papua New Guinea to continue his apostolic visit.
 He travelled from the Embassy of the Holy See to Soekarno-Hatta International Airport.
 He travelled by a commercial Garuda Indonesia flight to Port Moresby International Airport, located in Papua New Guinea's capital city of Port Moresby.
 The flight used an Airbus A330-900 neo aircraft (PK-GHE) with flight code GA 7780.
 Upon arrival at Soekarno-Hatta Airport, the Pope was welcomed by Minister of Religious Affairs, Yaqut Cholil Qoumas, Member of the Presidential Advisory Council, Gandi Sulistiyanto, and Indonesian Ambassador to the Holy See Michael Trias Kuncahyono one last time.
 As well as Garuda Indonesia President Director Irfan Setiaputra, and Chairman of the Visit Committee, Ignasius Jonan.
 Jakarta Archbishop Ignatius Cardinal Soeharyo and Bandung Bishop and KWI Chairman Antonius Subianto Bunjamin, O.S.C., along with the Apostolic Nuncio to Indonesia, Piero Pioppo were also present to escort the Holy Father.
 Pope Francis took the time to greet and bless a number of officials at Soekarno-Hatta Airport before boarding the plane.
 The flight took off at around 10.30 a.m.
 (UTC+07:00) and arrived in Papua New Guinea at 19.08 UTC+10:00 after travelling more than 4,500 kilometres.
 On the flight, Pope Francis chose a menu of Indonesian fried rice to be served on the flight.

 Security

-During Pope Francis' visit to Indonesia, the Indonesian National Police deployed a total of 4,520 personnel to ensure order and security.
+During Pope Francis's visit to Indonesia, the Indonesian National Police deployed a total of 4,520 personnel to ensure order and security.
 This force includes 1,077 personnel from the National Police Headquarters and 3,443 personnel from the Jakarta Metro Police.
 The security operation, named Operation Tribrata Jaya 2024, was scheduled to last for six days, from 2 September to 7 September 2024.